College Football Playoff: Top eight teams unchanged in second set of rankings

 With all five undefeated Power Five teams scoring victories in Week 10, the top five was unchanged.
 Ohio State kept the top spot over Georgia, Michigan, Florida State and Washington.

 Overall, the top eight didn't change.
-Oregon stayed as the top one-loss team at No. 6 ahead of Texas and Alabama.
-Ole Miss moved up to No. 9 while Penn State jumped to No. 10.
+Oregon stayed as the top one-loss team at No. 6, ahead of Texas and Alabama.
+Ole Miss moved up to No. 9, and Penn State jumped to No. 10.

-Ole Miss and Penn State jumped up because of Oklahoma's loss to Oklahoma State.
-The Sooners tumbled to No. 17 and are two spots behind the Cowboys at No. 15.
+Ole Miss and Penn State jumped because of Oklahoma's loss to Oklahoma State.
+The Sooners tumbled to No. 17 and are now two spots behind the Cowboys at No. 15.

-LSU dropped from No. 14 to No. 19 after losing to Alabama while Notre Dame fell from No. 15 to No. 20 after losing on the road to Clemson.
+LSU dropped from No. 14 to No. 19 after losing to Alabama, and Notre Dame fell from No. 15 to No. 20 after losing on the road to Clemson.

 Georgia and Alabama don't move after ranked wins